veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 Moreover, the sheer volume of firehose events has grown to the point where folks consuming it need to invest heavily in scaling strategies for downstream application consumers.

-Jetstream instead streams content in JSON, with [reduced bandwith and costs](https://jazco.dev/2024/09/24/jetstream/).
+Jetstream instead streams content in JSON, with [reduced bandwidth and costs](https://jazco.dev/2024/09/24/jetstream/).

-As a tradeoff, Jetsteream is less stable, doesn't contain content that needs API verification, and don't offer pagination, activity offets, or uptime guarantees.
+As a tradeoff, Jetstream is less stable, doesn't contain content that needs API verification, and don't offer pagination, activity offets, or uptime guarantees.
 As the docs say, it's good for low-stakes side projects that don't require heavy authentication or veracity, aka gitfeed.

 ## Serving GitFeed